-Bette Davis’ Reaction To Joan Crawford’s Death Was Jaw-Dropping
+Bette Davis’ Reported Reaction to Joan Crawford’s Death Was Jaw-Dropping

 Hollywood feuds are as old as the industry itself.
 However, the tension between 20th century mega-stars Bette Davis and Joan Crawford is the stuff of legends.
-Though they worked together on the infamous 1962 movie, Whatever Happened To Baby Jane? being in the same film did little to breed any amicable feelings between the duo.
+Though they worked together on the 1962 movie, What Ever Happened to Baby Jane? being in the same film did little to breed any amicable feelings between the duo.

 The tension between Davis and Crawford was a documented fact in Hollywood, so much so that Ryan Murphy chronicled their relationship in his 2017 miniseries, Feud.
 However, not many people know how the actors’ animosity toward one another began.